-Theorem 6.19.
+Theorem 6.18.
 Termination is modular for non-duplicating pattern STTRSs.

 Proof.
-By Lemma 6.15 the terms along an hypothetical infinite \rightarrow -reduction must, after some finite number of stepsx all have the same component-type size.
-We conclude by Lemma 6.17 and the observation that if the rewrite relations \rightarrow{γ} are terminating, then \Rightarrow is terminating (which can be seen by an application of recursive path orders induced by the precedences induced by \rightarrow{γ} on components).
+By Lemma 6.14 from some moment on all the terms along an hypothetical infinite \rightarrow -reduction must have the same component-type size.
+We conclude by Lemma 6.16 and the observation that if the rewrite relations \rightarrow{γ} are terminating, then \Rightarrow is seen to be terminating by an application of recursive path orders induced by the precedences induced by \rightarrow{γ} on components.

-Theorem 6.20.
-Normalization is modular for non-duplicating pattern STTRSs.
+Theorem 6.19.
+Normalisation is modular for non-duplicating pattern STTRSs.

 Proof.
-By Lemma 6.15 the component-type size cannot increase along \rightarrow -reduction, hence any term can be reduced to a term of minimal component-type size, that is, such that any further reduction will leave the component-type size unchanged.
-We conclude by Lemma 6.17 and the observation that if the rewrite relations \rightarrow{γ} are normalising, then the corresponding \Rightarrow -strategy is terminating (as can be seen by an application of recursive path orders induced by the precedences induced by the normalising \rightarrow{γ} -strategies on components).
+By Lemma 6.14 the component-type size cannot increase along \rightarrow -reduction, hence any term can be reduced to a term of minimal component-type size, that is, such that any further reduction will leave the component-type size unchanged.
+We conclude by Lemma 6.16 and the observation that if the rewrite relations \rightarrow{γ} are normalising, then the corresponding \Rightarrow -strategy is seen to be terminating by an application of recursive path orders induced by the precedences induced by the normalising \rightarrow{γ} -strategies on components.

-Example 6.21.
-Each applicative TRS in Example 6.1 is a non-duplicating terminating/normalizing pattern STTRS.
-Hence by Theorem 6.19/6.20 so is their disjoint union.
+Example 6.20.
+Each applicative TRS in Example 6.1 is a non-duplicating terminating/normalizing pattern STTRSs.
+Hence by Theorem 6.18/6.19 so is their disjoint union.

-Remark 6.22.
-Since terms of base type are 'applicatively inert' it might be possible to lift the non-duplicatingness restriction on variables of base type in Theorem 6.20, by appropriately adapting the component-type size.
+Remark 6.21.
+Since terms of base type are 'applicatively intert' it might be possible to lift the non-duplicatingness restriction on variables of base type in Theorem 6.19, by appropriately adapting the component-type size.
 We leave this to future research.

-In view of the theorems and of the fact that termination and normalization are modular for non-duplicating functional TRSs [23, 15, 17], one may wonder whether normalization and termination are modular for non-duplicating (or left-and-right-linear) higher-order rewriting systems (CRSs or PRSs).
-Leaving the other cases to future research (but cf. [2, Chapter 9] for some initial and related results), we show that modularity of termination fails for left-and-right-linear PRSs because linear PRS rules (such as the β -rule) can still 'embed duplication'.
+In view of the theorems and of the fact that termination and normalization are modular for non-duplicating functional TRSs [22, 14, 16], one may wonder whether normalization and termination are modular for non-duplicating (or left-and-right-linear) higher-order rewriting systems (CRSs or PRSs).
+Leaving the other cases to future research (but cf. [2, Chapter 9] for some initial and related results), we show modularity of termination fails for left-andright-linear PRSs because linear PRS rules (such as the β -rule) can still 'embed duplication'.

-Counterexample 6.23.
+Counterexample 6.22.
 The following rules constitute a left-and-right-linear orthogonal PRS:

-$$\begin{array}{ccc} f(a,b,Z) & \rightarrow & g(y.f(y,y,y),Z) \\ g(y.Z(y),W) & \rightarrow & Z(W) \end{array}$$ which can be shown terminating by adapting e.g. the computability-style termination proof of FD à la Tait of [19], using that by confluence there is no term which can be reduced to both a and b.
-We claim that for all terms t and for all terminating first-order substitutions φ , t^{φ} is terminating.
-For a proof, see the appendix.
-The result follows from the claim by taking the, terminating, identity substitution for φ .

-Now note that this non-duplicating PRS can 'simulate' the duplicating first TRS of Counterexample 1.2:
+$$\begin{array}{rccc} f(a,b,Z) & \to & g(y.f(y,y,y),Z) \\ g(y.Z(y),W) & \to & Z(W) \end{array}$$ which can be shown terminating by adapting e.g. the proof of FD \acute{a} la Tait of [18], using that by confluence there is no term which can be reduced to both a and b.
+Note that this non-duplicating PRS can 'simulate' the duplicating first TRS of Counterexample 1.2:

-$$f(a,b,x) \rightarrow g(y.f(y,y,y),x) \rightarrow f(x,x,x)$$ hence termination is not preserved when taking the disjoint union with the second TRS of that counterexample.
+$$f(a, b, x) \rightarrow g(y.f(y, y, y), x) \rightarrow f(x, x, x)$$ hence termination is not preserved when taking the disjoint union with its second TRS.